Coupling Conditions for Water Waves at Forks: Reduction of the Shallow Water Equations

-The first integral is $\O(w^2)$ while the two other integrals are $\O(w)\,$.
-Dividing the equation by $w$ and taking the limit $w\ \to\ 0$ we get from these three terms

-where we have introduced the local branch-oriented velocities $u^{\parallel}$, $u^{\perp}$ and the indices $1$, $2$ and $3$ refer to the branches.
-Of course, when the transverse widths $w_1$, $w_2$, $w_3$ are different, with the condition that the ratios $w_2/w_1$, $w_3/w_1$ remain finite, the relation (\ref{red_sha1}) becomes
+The first integral is $O(w^2)$ while the three other integrals are $O(w)$.
+Dividing the equation by $w$ and taking the limit $w\to 0$ we get from these three terms \be - h_1 u_1^{\parallel} + h_2 u_2^{\parallel} + h_3 u_3^{\parallel} = 0, \ee where we have introduced the local branch-oriented velocities $u^{\parallel}, u^{\perp}$ such that \be = \ee and where the indices 1,2 and 3 refer to the branches.
+Of course, when the transverse widths $w_1, w_2, w_3$ are different, with the condition that the ratios $w_2/w_1, w_3/w_1$ remain finite, the relation (\ref{red_sha1}) becomes

-\subsection{Energy flux}
+\subsection{Energy Flux}

 The energy flux (\ref{en_flux}) can be consistently reduced to a 1D relation.
-As for the mass relation, we integrate equation (\ref{en_sh}) over the region $ABCDEFGHIA$ to obtain
+As for the mass relation, we integrate Equation~(\ref{en_sh}) over the domain $\mathcal{F}=$ ABCDEFGHIA to obtain